-But instead, we're going to go back a few years and include the identity that some will still argue was Barbara Gordon's best and most powerful self – Oracle.
+But instead, we're going to go back a few years and include the now dormant identity that some will still argue was Barbara Gordon's best and most powerful self – Oracle.

-Her intellect and determination are arguably unparalleled in the DC Universe.
-And the fact that she's possessed multiple superhero identities with different skillsets – and no powers to boot – mean she’s got an unquestioned place on this list.
+Her intellect and determination are arguably unparalleled in the DC Universe - and she remained a fierce physical combatant through her time as Oracle as well.
+And the fact that she's possessed multiple superhero identities with different skillsets – and no powers to boot – means that, above all, Barbara Gordon's got an unquestioned place on this list.

 5. Hawkeye and Green Arrow

 Archery may seem like a strange archetype for a hero, but when you get down to it, the speed and accuracy of wielding a bow and arrow is one of the most ancient tests of skill for human warriors.

-And if their skills with archery weren't enough to earn Hawkeye and Green Arrow a spot on their respective teams, both Clint Barton and Oliver Queen posses a never-say-die attitude and unbelievable confidence that put them right at the heart of the Avengers and JLA.
+And if their skills with archery weren't enough to earn Hawkeye and Green Arrow a spot on their respective teams, both Clint Barton and Oliver Queen possess a never-say-die attitude and unbelievable confidence that put them right at the heart of the Avengers and JLA.

 4. Green Lantern (Hal Jordan)

-We know what you're thinking – Green Lantern has some of the most incredible super powers around.
+We know what you're thinking – Green Lantern has some of the most incredible superpowers around.
 Able to craft anything he can envision out of sheer willpower, Hal Jordan's power ring is one of the greatest weapons in the universe.

 In fact, in the old days when he was still a test pilot moonlighting as a space cop, he'd leave his ring behind on test flights.
 He's just that confident in his own natural, inborn skill.

-3. Thor (Jane Foster)
+3. Valkyrie (Jane Foster)

 2. Iron Man (Tony Stark)